Classical-to-quantum non-signalling boxes: Examples of boxes with pure states outputs

 We can thus achieve $\ket{\Psi^{1,1}} = \hd_A\ket{\Psi^-}$ by setting $\hU_A = \hc^{\dagger}_A \hd_A \hb^{\dagger}_A \ha_A$.

 Thus we have shown how to implement our C-Q box with maximally entangled outputs in terms of C-C boxes and local unitary operations.

 Finally, we note that the protocol involves creating a phase change box to implement $U$.
 The resources used are therefore the ones necessary to implement the phase change, which depend on what the phase is as described in section \ref{phaseChangeResources}.
-They could be very large, and we can only implement $U$ approximately using a finite dimensional C-C box if the phase is irrational.
+They could be very large, and if the phase is irrational we will not be able to implement $U$ exactly using this method.
+Instead we would need one of the methods we shall discuss later in sections \ref{MainIdea} and \ref{irrationalPhaseChange}.